hamptonpieryc/website/content/docs/club-rules.md

 inviting a visitor or visitors too frequently to the Club, the GMC, may at their discretion remove the members’ right to invite visitors if the member continues to abuse the privilege after the GMC’s concern has been brought to their attention.

+**16.6** Members are permitted to bring dogs into the Club House.
+Members must ensure their dogs are on a short lead and under control whilst on Club premises.
+Dogs must be kept well away from any area where food is being prepared or sold and must be kept under the table when food is being eaten.
+Dogs might not be permitted at certain social events.
+The Club reserves the right to temporarily or permanently refuse entry of a specified dog.

 ## 17. TRUSTEES:
 **17.1** There shall be at least three Trustees of the club who shall be appointed from time to time as